Wedding Food Poisoning Compensation Claims – How Much Compensation Can I Claim? How To Claim?

 Damages Your Wedding Food Poisoning Claim Could Include

-When a personal injury solicitor processes a food poisoning claim on your behalf, if they are successful, the compensation settlement that you receive will comprise of a number of different kinds of damages.
+When a personal injury solicitor processes a food poisoning claim on your behalf, if they are successful, the compensation settlement that you receive will comprise a number of different kinds of damages.
 These are explained below.

 What are General Damages?